 The Happy Medium

-The ideal subject for a blog is one that you enjoy and have some interest in, one other people will find interesting so you can make a respectable amount of money from, if not make it a full-time career.
+The ideal subject for a blog is one that you enjoy and have some interest in, one other people will find interesting so you can make a respectable amount of

 Even if you’re only spending a few hours a week blogging, you don’t want it to be on a topic you have zero interest in or openly dislike.